Updated: 2nd March 2021

 I remember it very clearly – so much so, that I can even name the species, even though it happened many years ago.
 It was the nest of a white-tailed bumble bee (Bombus lucorum), and I suspect a queen in the early stages of establishing her colony.

 The nest had been made at the base of our privet hedge in what appeared to be a mouse hole.
 I now know this is common among some bumble bee species – they like to use abandoned rodent holes.
-They are ideal, in that they consist of a ready-made, underground shelter, complete with nest lining.
+Rodent holes are ideal, in that they consist of a ready-made, underground shelter, complete with nest lining.

 The photograph below is the nest site of the same species of bumble bee - a colony of white-tailed bumble bees.

-Aside from abandoned mouse holes as seen above, some species prefer to nest on open ground - carders in particular.
+Other bumble bee species prefer to nest on open ground - carders in particular.
 They will seek out a suitable tuft of grass, sometimes with a natural indentation.

 However, having a nest out in the open potentially makes such nest sites more vulnerable to predator attack, or indeed, accidental damage if the site is accessible by humans or vehicles.